You are here:

-The WSET (Wine & Spirit Education Trust) offers numerous wine qualification grades for both professionals or enthusiastic wine amateurs; WSET school courses or online classrooms are available.
-The WSET school courses are provided all over the country.
+The WSET (Wine & Spirit Education Trust) offers numerous qualification grades for both professionals or enthusiastic wine amateurs; WSET school courses or online classrooms are available.
+WSET school courses are provided all over the country.

-Whether you are hosting or attending a wine tasting evening, the environment is crucial to the experience.
+Whether you are hosting or attending a tasting evening, the environment is crucial to the experience.
 The best conditions for a wine tasting situation are:

-The wine used for the wine tasting experience must be served at the correct temperature and offered in the appropriate glassware.
+The wine used for the tasting experience must be served at the correct temperature and offered in the appropriate glassware.
 ‘Conditioning the glass’ is sometimes required- which is rinsing a glass with wine (not water) if it seems musty.

-Remember no matter how carefully you spit, you will be absorbing the alcohol through your nose, your throat and your sinus.
+Remember, no matter how carefully you spit, you will be absorbing the alcohol through your nose, your throat and your sinus.
 You should spit the wine accurately into the spittoon through pursed lips.
-You can always practise at home, before the wine tasting, if you are unsure how to do this.
+You can always practise at home, before the tasting, if you are unsure how to do this.

 1. Straight angle view – looking at the glass straight on.
 You can leave it on your table and face it directly.
 Note down your first impression of the colour.
 You may find you alter this description after all four eye-level observations have been completed.

-3. Tilted view – tilt your glass of wine by about 45 degrees and hold it against your white backdrop.
+3. Tilted view – tilt your glass by about 45 degrees and hold it against your white backdrop.
 Your backdrop will help give you a better idea about the depth of the colour and the transparency.

-The WSET® Systematic Approach to Tasting Wine (Level 2) list written by the Wine Spirit & Education Trust is a useful resource for identifying aroma and flavour characteristics at your wine tasting.
+The WSET® Systematic Approach to Tasting Wine (Level 2) list written by the Wine Spirit & Education Trust is a useful resource for identifying aroma and flavour characteristics at your tasting.

 This is where the face-pulling fun comes in!
-To taste wine properly you take a small amount in your mouth and swish it around for a few seconds.
+To taste properly, you take a small amount in your mouth and swish it around for a few seconds.
 Here is the interesting part.
 After swirling the wine, try sucking a little air through your lips, preferably for a few seconds.
 (Don’t wear anything too nice, in case you end up dribbling).
 This allows air to get into the wine to release its flavours.

 Tannin is present in grape skins and is a bitter flavour, most strongly detected by the back of your tongue.
 The astringency from the tannin is what causes the dry feeling in your mouth.
 The astringent sensation is felt most strongly on your gums.
 Ripe tannin contributes to the viscosity of a wine.

-The body describes the weight of the wine, for instance is it light or heavy, soft or firm, sweet or dry?
+The body describes the weight of the wine; for instance, is it light or heavy, soft or firm, sweet or dry?